dylanawhite92/Group-Project-1/README.md

 ## Issues Related To Project

-* Search by keyword functionality not yet implemented.
+* Search by keyword functionality implemented, but not properly explained to the user yet.
 * Condense firebase to being called once for all pages.
 * Loading wheel for when the API queries are loading.
 * Improve UX for user clarity.
 * Form validation on message submissions, including empty ones.
 * Add mailboxlayer API to check for valid email addresses.
 * Chatbox, beautify formatting.
-Make dynamic, and not require refresh.
 * Use Moment.js to add timestamps to chat messages?
 * Change badges in queryPage to be two badges, one to say submit a message and the other to collapse the divs in query listings for easier scrollability, particularly jobs/events.
 * Add more parameters to query listings for more descriptive listings, e.g. Employer Name, Location.